Possible Causes and Home Remedies for Dry Skin Around Your Eyes

 Hot water strips your skin of moisture

-Wash with lukewarm water as few times a day as you can manage.
+Wash with lukewarm water only one or few times a day.
 Use only your hands and water to wash.
 Exfoliate no more than once a week.

 Some medications, such as those for acne and high blood pressure, can cause dry skin